starius/ScPrime/doc/api/index.html.md

 ### Response Header

-**Skynet-File-Metadata** | SkyfileMetadata
+**Pubaccess-File-Metadata** | SkyfileMetadata

-The header field "Skynet-FileMetadata" will be set such that it has an encoded json object which matches the modules.SkyfileMetadata struct.
+The header field "Pubaccess-FileMetadata" will be set such that it has an encoded json object which matches the modules.SkyfileMetadata struct.
 If a path was supplied, this metadata will be relative to the given path.

-> Skynet-File-Metadata Response Header Example
+> Pubaccess-File-Metadata Response Header Example

 ```go
 {